SKaplanOfficial/Raycast-Pins/DEVLOG.md

 # Pins DevLog - A more detailed changelog

+### 2023-06-18

+- Added {{selectedFiles}} placeholder, which inserts the paths of the selected files in Finder as a comma-separated list

 ### 2023-06-17

 - Added {{url:...}} placeholder, which inserts the visible text content at the specified URL